wp-plugins/shutter-reloaded/readme.txt

 New in this version: support for Lightbox style activation (rel = lightbox[...]), better build-in help, several bugfixes.

-This plugin offers full customisation: colour and opacity settings for the background, colour for the caption and the previous and next links and colour of the loading sign.
+This plugin offers full customisation: colour and opacity settings for the background, colour for the caption and the previous and next links and colour and text of the loading sign.

 There are options to enable it for all links pointing to an image on your site (with option to exclude some pages), or just on selected pages.
 It can be enabled only for image links with a specific CSS class.
 That class can be set from the options page in WordPress, so if you already have thumbnails linked to images and set with a CSS class, you only need to enter that class in the Shutter Reloaded options.